 It’s always a little annoying when you’ve made a glass of juice and it comes out a little bit warm.

-And in a masticating juicer the hard ice could cause it to get jammed and the auger to wear out because it will have to work much harder than it needs to.
+You can put ice in your juicer, but you’ll likely break it.
+If it’s a centrifugal juicer with a spinning blade, the ice will cause the blades to become blunt and soon enough it just won’t work properly.
+And in a masticating juicer, the hard ice could cause it to jam and the auger to wear out, because it will have to work much harder than it needs to.

 You’re much better off making your juice and then adding ice cubes if you want to cool it down.

 I talked about this more in a different article, but the gist of it is that you have to let the fruit fully defrost before you put it in your juicer.
 If you don’t this will cause the same damage as if you put ice in it.
 So if you want to crush ice into your drink, you’re going to need a blender, which brings me to…

 If you’ve got the right blender – one that can handle frozen fruit and ice like these ones I’ve reviewed – then you’re absolutely fine putting ice in your blender.

 If it’s a cheap blender, you’ll have the same problem as a juicer, with the blades starting to wear out and the consistency of your blends getting worse over time.
 Nobody wants a lumpy smoothie!

 But if you have one like a Vitamix, which already has blunt blades, then you can blend all the ice you want to.

 If you’ve got a blender you could use that to crush your ice and then add it to your juice to make it more of a slushie texture which can be fun though a little time-consuming.

 How To Cool Down Juice Without Using Ice